AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Therefore, there are two ways classes and functions have been modified to interact with the GPU:

-1. A small number of functions used within these loops are labelled using ``AMREX_GPU_DEVICE`` and can be called on the device.
-This includes member functions, such as :cpp:`IntVect::type()`, as well as non-member functions, such as :cpp:`amrex::min` and `amrex::max`.
+1. A number of functions used within these loops are labelled using ``AMREX_GPU_HOST_DEVICE`` and can be called on the device.
+This includes member functions, such as :cpp:`IntVect::type()`, as well as non-member functions, such as :cpp:`amrex::min` and :cpp:`amrex::max`.
 In specialized cases, classes are labeled such that the object can be constructed, destructed and its functions can be implemented on the device, including ``IntVect``.